Kinds-of-Intelligence-CFI/animal-ai/README.md

 ![PyPI Downloads](https://img.shields.io/pypi/dm/animalai) ![PyPI Downloads](https://img.shields.io/pypi/dw/animalai) ![PyPI Downloads](https://img.shields.io/pypi/dd/animalai)

-Animal Artificial Intelligence (a.k.a.
-Animal-AI or AAI) supports interdisciplinary research to help better understand human, animal, and artificial cognition.
-It aims to support AI research towards unlocking cognitive capabilities and better understanding the space of possible minds.
-It is designed to facilitate testing across animals, humans, and AI.
-AAI is an active, open-source software engineering and research project.
+Animal Artificial Intelligence, commonly known as Animal-AI or AAI, serves as a nexus for multi-disciplinary inquiry, aiming to deepen our understanding of cognition in humans, animals, and artificial entities.
+Its objective is to advance AI research by exploring cognitive abilities and broadening our comprehension of the spectrum of potential minds.
+AAI is uniquely structured to enable comparative assessments among animals, humans, and artificial intelligences.
+As an active endeavor, it encompasses both software engineering and research, maintained as an open-source project to foster collaborative progress.

 | ![](docs/figs/animal-cyl-fail.gif) | ![](docs/figs/agent-cyl-fail.gif) |
 |---|---|